7 Top Amazon Metrics Sellers Should Track

 This represents your product’s total sales compared to the number of Sessions (unique views) it got.
 Like BSR, your conversion rate also serves as a good indicator of your listing’s performance and, in fact, contributes to improving BSR.

 So, if out of 500 sessions, 150 orders were purchased, your conversion rate would be 30%.
 While 30% is a good number for conversion, it could be too high for some sellers.
-That’s why I recommend aiming for at least 15%, especially to less experienced sellers.
+That’s why I recommend aiming for at least 15%, especially for less experienced sellers.

 If your current conversion rate is lower than 15%, it means you need to improve your marketing strategies to be more competitive.
 Consider working on these factors that increase conversion until you get to the ideal range that I mentioned previously: